doudchenko/banana/report.md

 <img src="scores.png" width="500"/>

 ## Further improvements
-1. Neither of the hyperparameters are currently tuned.
-We should be able
+Neither of the hyperparameters are currently tuned at all.
+We should be able to improve the performance by tuning those.